jackokring/thing/README.md

   * No designs to make other craft formats, so **API** not used yet
 * [`fabric-api`](https://modrinth.com/mod/fabric-api) - Obvious **API** to use (Dependency, but uses mod folder copy)
 * [`fadeless`](https://modrinth.com/mod/fadeless) - Optimization by eliminating cuts/fades
+  * Disabled due to logging an ERROR in a metadata format
 * [`ferritecore`](https://modrinth.com/mod/ferrite-core) - Some Java memory optimizations
 * [`Jade`](https://modrinth.com/mod/jade) - Block/Entity ID on HUD
 * [`lithium`](https://modrinth.com/mod/lithium) - Various CPU optimizations